builtbyedgar/re-xtate/README.md

 ### Async states

-Handling asynchronous states is no mystery.
-Just call `set` when you need it!
+Handling asynchronous states is straightforward.
+Simply call the `set()` method when you need to update the state asynchronously.

 ```ts
 const todoState = state([])